 Why business credit scores matter

-Sometimes people can’t avoid using personal credit to get their business up and running, but establishing a separate business credit score will pay off in the long run.
+Sometimes people can’t avoid using personal credit to get their businesses up and running but establishing a separate business credit score will pay off in the long run.
 Maintaining a good business credit score comes with several benefits:

-- Save on insurance policies – The cost of insurance will likely go up as your business grows.
-You can save thanks to insurers rewarding strong business credit scores with low rates.
+- Save on insurance policies: The cost of insurance will likely go up as your business grows.
+You can save on it, however, thanks to insurers rewarding strong business credit scores with low rates.

-- Increase borrowing power – On top of increasing the likelihood of getting financing, a high business credit score can increase the amount you can borrow.
+- Increase borrowing power: On top of increasing the likelihood of getting financing, a high business credit score can increase the amount you qualify to borrow.

 How to check business credit

-There are several options for checking business credit, some of which are free, and others that involve a fee.
-Sites like Creditsafe and Credit.net allow anyone to search a business’s credit history at no cost, but there’s much more that can be unveiled to help your business strategy.
+There are several options for checking your business credit scores, some of which are free, and others that involve a fee.
+Sites like Creditsafe and Data Axle allow anyone to search a business’s credit history at no cost, but there’s much more you can unveil to help your business strategy.
 The price and process vary from service-to-service, so explore your options:

 Dun & Bradstreet PAYDEX